Do Dogs Belong In Extreme Sports?

-There are countless mentions in newspapers about how a dog’s welfare is not paramount.
-One such report that recently made headlines, was in Colorado where a moron hiker abandoned his injured dog on a mountain.
-Luckily for this dog, other good hearted hikers found him and carried him to safety.
+There are countless articles in newspapers that highlight stories where a dog’s welfare is not paramount.
+One such report that recently made headlines was in Colorado where a moron hiker abandoned his injured dog on a mountain.
+Luckily for this dog, other good-hearted hikers found him and carried him to safety.

-I cannot help but cringe when I see a dog tethered to a humans back as he climbs up a mountain face or when a dog is whale-eyed, ears back, clearly stressed, as his guardian hang glides off a cliff, hundreds of feet up in the air.
+I cannot help but cringe when I see a dog tethered to a person’s back as they climb up a mountain face or when a dog is whale-eyed, ears back, clearly stressed, as his guardian hang glides off a cliff, hundreds of feet up in the air.
 We are the ones with the large prefrontal cortex and the ability to reason, let’s use them both.

-Call me old fashioned if you will, but I’m not convinced extreme sports are in the best interest of the dog.
-I love extreme sports but dogs should not be subject to peoples’ extremities.
-Just because a dog will go anywhere a person takes him doesn’t mean he should, it is healthy or good for them!
-Regardless of what the guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed or happy, at least from a behavioral perspective and probably from a cortisol one as well.
+Call me old-fashioned if you will, but I’m not convinced extreme sports are in the best interest of the dog.
+I love extreme sports, but dogs should not be subject to peoples’ extremities.
+Just because a dog will go anywhere a person takes him doesn’t mean they should, it is healthy or good for them.
+Regardless of what a guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed, stress-free or happy, at least from a behavioral perspective and probably from a cortisol one as well.
 What’s your opinion?